 The Trial is due to end in June 2021 but we are focusing on building strong, sustainable networks that will last beyond the life of the Trial.

 Free online suicide prevention training is available for anyone who lives in the NWMPHN region:

 - Sporting Club Guide – What to do if a club member dies by suspected suicide

 This guide has been developed to provide guidance about how what to say and how to support the club following the suspect suicide death of a member.
 If you would like a copy of the guide, please contact email@example.com

 Other suicide prevention and postvention services

 NWMPHN funds a number of providers to deliver suicide prevention services and support after suicide (postvention) in their local area.
 Health professionals can use our system of care search tool to find out who can benefit from these services, referral pathways and forms, and where they are delivered across the region.

 Health professionals can also find clinical and referral information for local suicide prevention and postvention services on HealthPathways Melbourne.

 Find out more

-Contact us to find out more about suicide prevention activities in North West Melbourne.
+Contact us to find out more about suicide prevention activities in our region.